rust-lang/book/src/ch08-02-strings.md

 ## Storing UTF-8 Encoded Text with Strings

 We talked about strings in Chapter 4, but we’ll look at them in more depth now.
-New Rustaceans commonly get stuck on strings due to a combination of three
+New Rustaceans commonly get stuck on strings for a combination of three
 reasons: Rust’s propensity for exposing possible errors, strings being a more complicated data structure than many programmers give them credit for, and UTF-8.
 These factors combine in a way that can seem difficult when you’re